 - 116. WFP will ensure that its monitoring and evaluation strategy is gender- and age-responsive, building on established monitoring practices and using tools that ensure robust and evidence-based results.
 Outputs, outcomes and processes will be monitored regularly based on WFP's corporate results framework for 2022-2025 and monitoring guidelines.
 Qualitative assessments will capture evidence on the impacts and effects of WFP activities.
 Monitoring and evaluation activities will ensure a full understanding of the efficiency, relevance, coherence and effectiveness of WFP interventions. - 117.
 Based on the monthly progress reports of cooperating partners, output indicators will be measured to monitor progress and achievements.
 Post-distribution monitoring will be conducted using mobile data collection applications, with information gathered in a central database.
 Aggregate beneficiary and output-related data will be disaggregated by sex, age and disability, ensuring that evidence-based decision making is guided by detailed and nuanced analysis of the specific needs of women, men, girls, boys and persons with disabilities. - 118.
-A mid-term review of activity 2 (livelihoods) that will inform implementation of the remainder of the CSP is planned for 2025.
-This will be followed by a centralized CSP evaluation in 2026, which will contribute to informing future programming.
+A decentralized evaluation is planned for activity 2 (livelihoods) in 2025.
+A CSP mid-term review that will inform implementation of the remainder of the CSP is also planned for 2025, followed by a centralized CSP evaluation in 2026, which will contribute to informing future programming.